Healthy Banana Muffins (Vegan, Gluten-Free)

 - Walnuts: Optional, for crunch!

-- Preheat: Preheat the oven to 375°F and line or grease a muffin pan (I grease mine with refined coconut oil).
+- Preheat the oven: Preheat the oven to 375°F and line or grease a muffin pan (I grease mine with refined coconut oil).

-- Mix Ingredients: In a large bowl, whisk together the wet ingredients until smooth, then stir in the dry ingredients.
+- Mix the ingredients: In a large bowl, whisk together the wet ingredients until smooth, then stir in the dry ingredients.
 Fold in the chocolate chips.

-- Fill Muffin Pan: Evenly distribute the batter into the muffin pan, filling each cavity about ¾ of the way full.
+- Fill the muffin pan: Evenly distribute the batter into the muffin pan, filling each cavity about ¾ of the way full.
 Sprinkle with chopped walnuts and extra chocolate chips, if desired.

-- Bake: Bake for 18-20 minutes, or until a toothpick inserted in the center comes out clean (or with a few crumbs).
+- Bake the muffins: Bake for 18-20 minutes, or until a toothpick inserted in the center comes out clean (or with a few crumbs).

-- Cool: Remove the muffins from the oven and let them sit in the pan for 10 minutes before transferring to a wire rack to cool completely.
+- Let cool: Remove the muffins from the oven and let them sit in the pan for 10 minutes before transferring to a wire rack to cool completely.
 Enjoy!

 - Use ripe bananas.
 This is the secret to naturally sweet and flavorful muffins!
 The darker, mushier, and more speckled the bananas, the better.